kwaldenphd/LAMP-stack/README.md

 ```

 10. We have now allowed configuration with the `.htaccess` file.
 Now we can set up a user whose login would be required to access the phpmyadmin login page, adding another layer of security.
-  a.
-Open the `.htaccess` file with nano `sudo nano /usr/share/phpmyadmin/.htaccess`
+  * Open the `.htaccess` file with nano `sudo nano /usr/share/phpmyadmin/.htaccess`
-  b.
-Set up the user authorization within the blank `.htaccess` file with the following code:
+  * Set up the user authorization within the blank `.htaccess` file with the following code:
 ```
 AuthType Basic
 AuthName "Restricted Files"